Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Macquarie Fields has 113 active public transport stops, all of which are bus stops.
-These stops are served by 32 different routes that together facilitate 834 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located just 140 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transport for 75% of residents, while 18% use trains.
+These stops are served by 32 different routes that collectively facilitate 834 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 140 meters from the nearest transport stop.
+As a predominantly residential region, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 75% of residents, while 18% use trains.
 On average, there is one vehicle per dwelling, which is below the regional average.

-According to the 2021 Census, 26.7% of residents work from home, a figure that may reflect COVID-19 conditions.
-The service frequency averages 119 trips per day across all routes, equating to approximately seven weekly trips per stop.
-A map accompanies this information, showing the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, 26.7% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 119 trips per day, equating to approximately seven weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location's centerpoint.

 Frequently Asked Questions - Transport